I like some of the new Judo Competition gripping rules

 Not to mention the humiliation judo experiences when other Martial Arts try and figure out why grown-ups are playing kids games on a judo mat.

 If judoka are to continue being people who learn the most advanced fighting system in the world instead of a laughing stock, then they have to learn to fight no matter what grip they or their opponent takes.
-Judo fights are won by good judo not by good grips.
+Judo fights are won by good judo, not by good grips.
 Always has been, always will be.
-If this were not so why do you see so many videos of judo fights where the person with he perfect grip losses.
+If this were not so why do you see so many videos of judo fights where the person with the perfect grip losses.
 I could never work out why coaches and players didn't see that.
-If the grip was so all important why doesn't the person with the best grip always win?
+If the grip was so all-important why doesn't the person with the best grip always win?

 I like chess and whilst I concede that there is an element of chess in judo, it's something you do in your head.
-Your body should respond to your mind with it's own muscle learned control.
-You should not be thinking about your throws or your grips, that just slows down your reactions and sets you up to loose.
-Your mind is there to pass on strategy to your body but it should let your body do the rest.
+Your body should respond to your mind with its own muscle learned to control.
+You should not be thinking about your throws or your grips, that just slows down your reactions and sets you up to lose.
+Your mind is there to pass on a strategy to your body but it should let your body do the rest.
 The best Judo players I've ever seen, just do.
-They are so fast because they don't over think things and that's why they win.
+They are so fast because they don't overthink things and that's why they win.

 To the charge that this is not in the spirit of judo.
 Wake up!
 The spirit of Judo is "Maximum efficiency for minimum effort and mutual welfare and benefit".
 The grip playing game can in no way be described as "Maximum efficiency for minimum effort".
-In fact as I have stated in my example of losing fight despite it I have shown that it is inefficient.
+In fact, as I have stated in my example of losing a fight despite it, I have shown that it is inefficient.
 And because it creates false perceptions of efficiency all those who are taught it do not benefit; so there is no "mutual benefit".
-In fact it is the people who have been playing this stupid game that are getting most upset and the reality is they are the ones not in the spirit of Judo.
+In fact, it is the people who have been playing this stupid game that is getting most upset and the reality is they are the ones not in the spirit of Judo.

-To the claim that the grip escapes are good self defence.
-They are; if you need to run away but if not you knowing how to fight regardless of the grip is surly a better self defence.
+To the claim that the grip escapes are good self-defence.
+They are; if you need to run away but if not you knowing how to fight regardless of the grip is surly better self-defence.
 Practice them in the club and train for the Judo competition.

 For those in MMA and UFC that are complaining about the rules, can I just say, Huh?
 If your training for MMA or UFC then the judo completion rules are irrelevant to you.
 What are you on about?

-All in all these are good rule "Changes"; some of the best.
+All in all, these are the good rule "Changes"; some of the best.
 Unlike the stupid leg grab rules.